October 28, 2017

 DOUBLE DEAL (1950)

 This is the first picture produced by Bel-Air Productions, a studio known for B-movies and location shooting to retain a low budget.
 There is nothing unique here.
 Even the film's title was used before and since.
-There is the usual frame-up, someone getting beat up yet nothing ever heats up.
+There is the usual frame-up, someone getting beat up, yet nothing ever heats up.
 Richard Denning is easy to like and adds the only spark to this clichèd drama.
-Marie Windsor receives top billing, in a role against type as a decent soul.
+Marie Windsor receives top billing in a role against type as a decent soul.
 Still, it is a pretty enjoyable romp thanks to a talented cast including a smarty-hurdy-gurdy monkey.

-Out-of-work engineer Denning, is looking for a job in Oklahoma oil country.
+Out-of-work engineer Denning is looking for a job in Oklahoma oil country.
 Thinking he might at least triple his nine dollars, he joins a backroom gambling table after meeting hostess, Windsor.
 James Griffith wins most of the time because his dice are loaded.
 After losing, Denning calmly walks over and removes his nine bucks from Griffith's pile of cash.
 Windsor and her boss take notice of his bold move and learning of his engineering background, they hope to persuade him to help her boss's oil well turn a profit before it defaults to his sister, and Griffith's girl, Fay Baker, as per their father's will.
-Baker is a manipulator by profession and there is no love lost between her brother.
+Baker is a manipulator by profession, and there is no love lost between her and her brother.
 Using all her feminine wiles, she tries to get Denning to change sides.
 Griffith and Baker stoop low enough to make her will a reality, setting up Denning to take a murder rap.

 No sooner than Baker can say, "My will be done," she is shot and killed by, apparently, the cameraman, as the audience is left to guess who pulled the trigger.
 Thanks to the monkey's ninja move, Windsor's life is spared from any remaining bullets.
 The instantly sober attorney was planning to eliminate all family members, claiming the well for himself.
 Never trust a fake drunk.
 Windsor gushes over Denning as their oil well strikes a pose.

 Note: Taylor Holmes plays the attorney who represented the father before he died.
 He lives with a talented, unemployed organ grinder monkey.
-His character is annoying for his perpetual drunk routine.
+His character is annoying because of his perpetual drunk routine.
 Since the beginning of Hollywood's double standards, stumbling drunks have been either harmless, lovable creatures or used for comic relief.
 In reality, alcoholics are pathetically in need of help.
 Even television's Otis Campbell.

 October 14, 2017